What can be sampled locally?: Introduction

 \subsection{Related work}

 The topic of sequential MCMC (Markov chain Monte Carlo) sampling is extensively studied.
 The study of sampling proper $q$-colorings was initiated by the seminal works of Jerrum~\cite{jerrum1995very} and independently of Salas and Sokal~\cite{salas1997absence}.
-So far the best rapid mixing condition for general bounded-degree graphs is $q\ge \frac{11}{6}\Delta$ due to Vigoda~\cite{vigoda2000improved}.
+So far the best rapid mixing condition for general bounded-degree graphs is $q \ge \frac{11}{6}\Delta$ due to Vigoda~\cite{vigoda2000improved}.
 See~\cite{frieze2007survey} for an excellent survey.

-The chromatic-scheduler-based parallelization of Glauber dynamics was studied in~\cite{gonzalez2011parallel}.
+The chromatic-scheduler-based parallelization of the Glauber dynamics chain was studied in~\cite{gonzalez2011parallel}.
 This parallel chain is in fact a special case of systematic scan for Glauber dynamics~\cite{dyer2006dobrushin,dyer2006systematic,hayes2006simple}, in which the variables are updated according to a fixed order.

 Empirical studies showed that sometimes an \emph{ad hoc} ``Hogwild!'' parallelization of sequential sampler might work well in practice~\cite{recht2011hogwild} and the mixing results assuming bounded asynchrony were given in~\cite{sa2016ensuring, johnson2013analyzing}.

-In a very recent result~\cite{guo2016uniform}, a sampling algorithm based on the Lov\'{a}sz local lemma is given.
+A sampling algorithm based on the Lov\'{a}sz local lemma is given in~\cite{guo2016uniform}.
 When sampling from the hardcore model with $\lambda<\frac{1}{2\sqrt{\mathrm{e}}\Delta-1}$ on a graph of maximum degree $\Delta$, this sampling algorithm can be implemented in the \LOCAL{} model which runs in $O(\log n)$ rounds.

-A problem related to the local sampling is the \concept{finitary coloring}~\cite{holroyd2014finitary}, in which a random feasible solution from an arbitrary distribution instead of the Gibbs distribution is sampled locally.
+A problem related to the local sampling is the \concept{finitary coloring}~\cite{holroyd2014finitary}, in which a random feasible solution is sampled according to an unconstrained distribution as long as the distribution is over feasible solutions, rather than a specific distribution such as the Gibbs distribution.
 Therefore, the nature of this problem is still labeling rather than sampling.

 Our algorithms are Markov chains which randomly walk over the solution space.
 A related notion is the \concept{distributed random walks}~\cite{das2013distributed}, which walk over the network.